Mnzke/TCproject/docs/README.md

   -
     type: text-image
-    title: IEEE database
+    title: IEEE Database
-    description: This project is a guide for using the IEEE database at Southeast University, aiming to help students, teachers, and researchers make better use of the IEEE database resources.
+    description: This comprehensive guide provides essential information for effectively utilizing the IEEE database at Southeast University.
+Designed to assist students, faculty, and researchers in maximizing their access to valuable academic resources.
     image: ieee mb tag blue pne.png
     list:
       -
         title: Introduction
-        description: The Institute of Electrical and Electronics Engineers (IEEE) is the world's largest professional association dedicated to advancing technology for the benefit of humanity.
-It publishes numerous high - quality technical articles and standards in various fields of electrical engineering, electronics, and computer science.
+        description: The Institute of Electrical and Electronics Engineers (IEEE) stands as the world's largest professional association committed to advancing technological innovation for humanity's benefit.
+It publishes high-quality technical articles and standards across electrical engineering, electronics, and computer science disciplines.
   -
     type: image-text
     title: Southeast University